-This is when a call is released with a requirement for the applying organisation to provide match.
+This is when a call is released with a requirement for the applicant organisation to provide an element of match funding.
 The intervention rate for D2N2 is normally 50% and is detailed within the call specification.
 Match can be provided in cash or in-kind.
-For information on what is considered eligible as match please read Section 13 (page 15) of ESF Programme Guidance.
+For information on what is considered eligible as match please read Section 13 (page 15) of the ESF Programme Guidance.
 It is important to note that match funding is treated the same as ESF regardless of source, this means that the total eligible expenditure must be used for the agreed purposes, all expenditure must be evidenced, auditable, and defrayed prior to the inclusion in any claim and follow all other ESF compliance rules.

 Guidance on match funding can also be found here.

-For a more detailed conversation to identify your potential match please contact your technical advisor.
+For a more detailed conversation to identify your potential match funding please contact your Technical Advisor.

-One of the best ways to gain experience of managing European funded projects is to speak to existing or previous recipients of European funds.
+One of the best ways to learn about applying for ESF funding or delivering ESF projects is to speak to existing or previous recipients of European funds.

-A list of organisations funded under the 2007-13 ESF programme in the East Midlands can be found below; you may like to approach one or more of them for further information.
+Details of projects in the East Midlands that were funded under the 2007-13 ESF programme can be found below; you may like to approach one or more of them for further information.